onyx-and-iris/VMR.ahk/VMR-Class/index.md

 `3` : Voicemeeter Potato
 ## `runVoicemeeter([type])`
-Runs the highest version installed , or a specific version if `type` is specified
+Runs the highest version installed , or a specific version if `type` is passed

 `type` :